ricardoboss/PubNet/README.md

 Self-hosted pub.dev alternative.

 > [!NOTE]
-> I am currently in the process of rewriting the entire app so it can support Dart _and_ NuGet (C#) packages.
+> I am currently in the process of rewriting the entire app.
 > If you want to test it, check out the [`develop` branch](https://github.com/ricardoboss/PubNet/tree/develop).

 ## Contents